ep2p/eleuth-ideas/README.md

 ## IDEA FIX - Caching external node address in a ring

 Instead of broadcastin an external node address to all the members of a ring to cache the address, we could store that address in the closest node by comparing `hash of the external node address` and `internal node address` using XOR.
+This will use less bandwidth for the ring and also less persistance storage for route table.

 Furthur readins:
 - [XOR Distance and Basic Routing](https://www.youtube.com/watch?v=w9UObz8o8lY)